 The point is, these shoes go with everything: jeans, leggings, shorts, even dresses!
 I have yet to find something they don’t look good with, and I’ve been trying.

 ✔ They’re the perfect city walking shoe!

 I’ve taken to wearing these on all of my long daily walks through my neighborhood, and on city exploration days while traveling.
 Normally I’d wear sneakers for long walks days, but my sneakers have been officially decommissioned because these are WAY cuter and just as comfortable!

 ✔ They’re up for a challenge.

 True story: I took my gorgeous bright white Allbirds on a dusty hike.
 Yup.
 I didn’t want to, but I left my hiking shoes at home like an idiot and had no choice but to test ’em out.
-They got filthy, but my feet stayed comfortable the whole time.
+They got filthy and I had to throw them in the wash as soon as I got home, but my feet stayed comfortable the whole time.

 That said: I don’t recommend hiking in these if you can help it.
 Traction on slippery, dusty slopes was a bit of a challenge, and like .. they’re way too cute to get that dirty.
 Don’t be me!
 But the point is, in a pinch, they can handle it, and that’s pretty amazing.